 Study site

 The study area has an extent of 0.07 km2, and is located in the mouth of Sunset Cove on the property of the Sweeney Granite Mountains Desert Research Station within the Mojave National Preserve in California (34°46'26.5"N 115°39'31.3"W).
 The cove is created by tall rock formations on three sides, gently sloping and widening to the south.
 The diverse shrub and cactus community includes Larrea tridentata, Acamptopappus sphaerocephalus, Ambrosia salsola, Eriogonum fasciculatum, Cylindropuntia acanthacarpa, Cylindropuntia echinocarpa and Thamnosa montana.
-The most common flowering annuals present during the study period were Cryptantha sp, Phacelia fremontii, Eriophyllum wallacei, Gilia sp., Phacelia tanacetifolia, Malacothrix glabrata and Chaenactis fremontii.
+The most common flowering annuals present during the study period were Cryptantha sp, Phacelia fremontii, Eriophyllum wallacei, Gilia sp., Phacelia tanacetifolia, Malacothrix glabrata and Chaenactis fremontii (can we publish data on knb or figshare and then you can cite it here please for this?)_.

 Phytometer species